If you have questions about this program, email the

 Enjoy a mix of cultural activities, academic and company visits, and the beauty of Ireland.

-March 8: Group departs from the PMU for group flight from Chicago O'Hare to Dublin
+March 13: Group departs from the PMU for group flight from Chicago O'Hare to Dublin *Leaving campus at 4:00PM.
+Group flight and airport transportation is included in the price.

 Academic Credit

-1 credit of ChE 49500.
-Students must contact their academic advisor as to how this can be used their Plan of Study
+3 credits of ENGR 39600.
+Students must contact their academic advisor as to how this can be used their Plan of Study.

 Eligibility